Labdhiiii/Multilingual-Text-Recognization-and-Translation/README.md

 ---
 *Users Guide*
+-
-🔁 Upload any image (with text) to Colab.
+1. Upload any image (with text) to Colab.

-🔧 Change the file path to your image:
+2. Change the file path to your image:

-im = Image.open('/content/your_image_name.png')
-bounds = reader.readtext('/content/your_image_name.png', detail=1)
-✏️ Change the languages you want to detect:

-reader = easyocr.Reader(['hi', 'en'])  # change to ['ta', 'bn'] etc.
+3. Change the languages you want to detect: reader = easyocr.Reader(['hi', 'en'])  # change to ['ta', 'bn'] etc.
-🌐 Pick your target language when prompted — like en, fr, ja, etc.
+4. Pick your target language when prompted — like en, fr, ja, etc.

 🧾 Done!
 You’ll see original text and translated text side-by-side.